 - a.
-Violations or possible violations of budget ordinances, provisions of contracts and grant agreements, laws or regulations including those pertaining to adopting and amending budgets, tax or debt limits, and any related debt covenants whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency, or for reporting on noncompliance. - b.
-Unasserted claims or assessments that our lawyer has advised us are probable of assertion and must be disclosed in accordance with Financial Accounting Standards Board (FASB) Statement No. 5, Accounting for Contingencies. - Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by FASB Statement No. 5.
+Violations or possible violations of budget ordinances, provisions of contracts and grant agreements, federal, state, and local laws or regulations including those pertaining to adopting and amending budgets, tax or debt limits, and any related debt covenants whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency, or for reporting on noncompliance. - b.
+Unasserted claims or assessments that our lawyer has advised us are probable of assertion and must be disclosed in accordance with generally accepted accounting principles. - c.
+Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by generally accepted accounting principles. - d.
+Nonspendable, restricted, committed, or assigned fund balances that were not properly authorized and approved.

-- d.
-Reservations or designation of fund equity that were not properly authorized and approved. - e.
-Rates being charged to customers other than the rates as authorized by the applicable authoritative body. - f Violations of restrictions placed on revenues as a result of bond resolution covenants such as revenue distribution or debt service funding. - 16.
+- e.
+Rates being charged to customers other than the rates as authorized by the applicable authoritative body. - f.
+Violations of restrictions placed on revenues as a result of bond resolution covenants such as revenue distribution or debt service funding. - 16.
 The City of Janesville has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral. - 17.
-The City of Janesville has complied with all aspects of contractual agreements that would have a material effect on the financial statement in the event of noncompliance. - 18.
+The city has complied with all aspects of contractual agreements that would have a material effect on the financial statement in the event of noncompliance. - 18.
 We have followed all applicable laws and regulations in adopting, approving, and amending budgets. - 19.
-The financial statements include all component units as well as joint ventures with an equity interest, and properly disclose all other joint ventures and other related organizations. - 20.
-The financial statements properly classify all funds and activities - 21.
+The financial statements include all component units. - 20.
+The financial statements properly classify all funds and activities. - 21.
 All funds that meet the quantitative criteria in GASB Statement No. 34 and No. 37 for presentation as major are identified and presented as such and all other funds that are presented as major are particularly important to financial statement users. - 22.
-Net asset components (invested in capital assets, net of related debt; restricted; and unrestricted) and fund balance reserves and designations are properly classified and, if applicable, approved. - 23.
+Components of net assets (invested in capital assets, net of related debt; restricted; and unrestricted) and equity amounts are properly classified and, if applicable, approved. - 23.
 Provisions for uncollectible receivables have been properly identified and recorded. - 24.
-Expenses have been appropriately classified in or allocated to functions and programs in the statement of activities, and allocations have been made on a reasonable basis. - 25 Revenues are appropriately classified in the statement of activities within program revenues, general revenues, contributions to term or permanent endowments, or contributions to permanent fund principal. - 26.
+Expenses have been appropriately classified in or allocated to functions and programs in the statement of activities, and allocations have been made on a reasonable basis. - 25.
+Revenues are appropriately classified in the statement of activities within program revenues and general revenues. - 26.
 Interfund, internal, and intra-entity activity and balances have been appropriately classified and reported. - 27.
 Deposits and investment securities are properly classified as to risk, and investments are properly valued. - 28.
-We have disclosed to you all potential derivative financial instruments such as contracts that could be assigned to someone else or net settled, interest rate swaps, collars or caps. - 29.
+The city has no derivative financial instruments such as contracts that could be assigned to someone else or net settled, interest rate swaps, collars or caps. - 29.
 Capital assets, including infrastructure assets, are properly capitalized, reported, and, if applicable, depreciated. - 30.
+We have appropriately disclosed the city's policy regarding whether to first apply restricted or unrestricted resources when an expense is incurred for purposes for which both restricted and unrestricted net assets are available and have determined that net assets were properly recognized under the policy.
+We have also disclosed our policy regarding how restricted and unrestricted fund balance is used when an expenditure is incurred for which both restricted and unrestricted fund balance is available, including the spending hierarchy for committed, assigned, and unassigned amounts. - 31.
 We acknowledge our responsibility for the required supplementary information (RSI).
 The RSI is measured and presented within prescribed guidelines and the methods of measurement and presentation have not changed from those used in the prior period.
-We have disclosed to you any significant assumptions and interpretations underlying the measurement and presentation of the RSI. - 31.
-We assume responsibility for, and agree with, the findings of specialists in evaluating the OPEB liability and self-insurance IBNRs and have adequately considered the qualifications of the specialists in determining the amounts and disclosures used in the financial statements and underlying accounting records.
-We did not give or cause any instructions to be given to specialists with respect to the values or amounts derived in an attempt to bias their work, and we are not otherwise aware of any matters that have had impact on the independence or objectivity of the specialists.
+We have disclosed to you any significant assumptions and interpretations underlying the measurement and presentation of the RSI.